SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagram.md

     (X/τ,1/τ), ∅ ↔ A
 end S D τ v0 v K n d
 ```
 Next, we specify the system parameters for which we wish to plot the bifurcation diagram.
 We also set the parameter we wish to vary in our bifurcation diagram, as well as over which interval.
-FInally, we set which variable we wish to plot the steady state values of in the diagram.
+Finally, we set which variable we wish to plot the steady state values of in the diagram.
 ```@example ex1
 p = [:S=>1., :D=>9., :τ=>1000., :v0=>0.01, :v=>2., :K=>20., :n=>3, :d=>0.05]
 bif_par = :S
 p_span = (0.1,20.)
 plot_var = :X
 ```
 When creating a bifurcation diagram, we typically start in some point in parameter-phase space.
 For parameter space, we will simply select the beginning of the interval over which we wish to computer the bifurcation diagram.
-We thus create a modified parameter set where this is teh case.
+We thus create a modified parameter set where this is the case.
 For this parameter set, we make a guess of an initial fixed point.
 While a good estimate could be provided through e.g. a simulation, the guess do not need to be very exact.
 ```@example ex1
 p_bstart = setindex!(copy(p),bif_par => p_span[1],findfirst(first.(p).==bif_par))
 u0 = [:X=>1.0, :A=>1.0]